Army tries to maintain order amid chaotic scenes following ouster of president.

-In another development, the AFP news agency reported that a member of Ben Ali’s extended family had died of a knife wound two days earlier.
+In another development, the AFP news agency reported that a member of the president’s extended family had died of a knife wound two days earlier.

 Imed Trabelsi, a nephew of Ben Ali’s wife, died in a military hospital in Tunis, a staff member told the AFP.

-He was the first person in the deposed leader’s extended family reported to have died as a result of the uprising.
+He was the first person in the president’s extended family reported to have died as a result of the uprising.

 Trabelsi was an influential businessman and became more widely known after he was mentioned in a US diplomatic cable released by WikiLeaks that said he was reported to have stolen a yacht belonging to the chairman of the powerful French financial firm, Lazard.

 Salim Shayboub, Ben Ali’s son-in-law, also reportedly has been arrested.

 Dissident to return

 Against this backdrop of instability, the exiled head of one of its leading opposition parties announced his intent to return to the country.

 Rashid al-Ghannouchi, the leader of the Islamist Nahdha (Renaissance) party, told Al Jazeera on Saturday that he and other leading figures would “return shortly” to Tunisia.

 The Nahdha, formed in 1988, never gained legal status under Ben Ali because of a law prohibiting political parties based on religion.